-The New South Wales Government is progressively developing business cases for each element of this initiative.
+The NSW Government completed the Newell Highway Corridor Strategy in June 2019 and is progressively developing business cases for each element of this initiative.

+Next steps

+Priority Initiatives

-Pacific Highway (A1) - Coffs Harbour bypass
+Pacific Highway (A1)

+Coffs Harbour bypass

-LOCATION Coffs Harbour, NSW
+Location Coffs Harbour, NSW

+\\\\\

+Geography Smaller cities and regional centres

+Category National Connectivity

+Problem timeframe Near term (0-5 years)

+Proponent NSW Government

+Date added to the IPL February 2016

+Problem

 Connecting Sydney and Brisbane, the Pacific Highway is an important passenger and freight corridor, and is part of the National Land Transport Network.
 Currently, vehicles on the Pacific Highway must travel through the Coffs Harbour CBD.
 This increases freight and passenger vehicle travel times and increases the potential for conflict between heavy vehicles, passenger vehicles and pedestrians in this built-up area.
 The 2015 Australian Infrastructure Audit identified improving freight network efficiency as a key challenge for New South Wales.

 Preliminary economic analysis estimates that the annual cost of the problem is in the order of \$55 million per year.

+Proposed initiative

 This initiative proposes constructing a bypass around Coffs Harbour.
 This would also include an upgrade to an existing section of highway to deliver a total of 13.2 km of motorway standard dual carriageway on the Pacific Highway.

-To the north, 155 km of the Pacific Highway is being upgraded between Woolgoolga and Ballina, with sections progressively being opened by 2020.
-Including this initiative, these upgrades would complete a minimum four-lane corridor between Sydney and Brisbane.
+To the north, 155 km of the Pacific Highway is being upgraded between Woolgoolga and Ballina, with sections progressively being opened by late 2020 to complete a minimum four-lane corridor between Sydney and Brisbane.
+Next steps

-Pacific Highway (M1) - extension to Raymond Terrace
+Pacific Motorway (M1) Extension to Raymond Terrace